onurboyar/VarRedOpt/cran-comments.md

 ## R CMD check results

-0 ERRORs | 0 WARNINGs | 2 NOTES.
+0 ERRORs | 0 WARNINGs | 0 NOTES.

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fixed the maintainer note message in DESCRIPTION file.
+* Added required importFrom lines to NAMESPACE

-* Fixed no visible binding for global variable NOTE.
+* Added cran-comments into .Rbuildignore file.